Forrester Wave™ Q3, 2023 Recognizes Netcore Unbxd as a Leader Learn more

 Use Case

-If people search for Almonds, the first slot shows your brand of Almonds, the second slot displays other brands of almonds, and the rest slots are left to be displayed based on the product rankings.
-Better the ranking, the better the product shows on the third slot.
+If people search for Almonds, the first slot shows your brand of Almonds, the second slot displays other brands, and the rest slots are left to be displayed based on the product rankings.
+The better the ranking, the better the product shows on the third slot.

 Banners

-To promote a certain upcoming product, festival, sale, or anniversary, you have to make flashy images that act as banners on the top of your site.
+To promote a specific upcoming product, festival, sale, or anniversary, you have to make flashy images that act as banners on the top of your site.

 Landing Page

 It is January, and the Clearance Sale is set to come up across all the sites.
-You need to makeensuret the shoppers don’t get suffocateween the Sale options or the New items.
+You need to ensure the shoppers don’t suffocate when the Sale options or the New items.
 So, you create a landing page for the sale items.
 When shoppers are redirected to it, they scroll through options between brands like H&M stealing the show with 70% or Veromoda offering 50% flat.
-While the shoppers who are barely interested in buying the sale items can scroll through the main page of your site hassle-free.
+At the same time, the shoppers who are barely interested in buying the sale items can scroll through the main page of your site hassle-free.

 This segregation lets you deal with your shoppers in the most efficient way possible.